 K3 Technology

 Managed IT

 Microsoft Copilot is now embedded across Word, Excel, Teams, and Outlook.
-But rolling it out without a plan wastes $30/user/month and creates security risks.
+Rolling it out without a plan can create license waste, oversharing risk, and adoption problems.
 Here's what Denver businesses need to know about M365 management and Copilot readiness.

+K3 Technology